moxin-org/Moxin-LLM/README.md

 ## Model
-You can download our base 7B model from this [link](https://huggingface.co/moxin-org/moxin-llm-7b) and our chat 7B model from  this [link](https://huggingface.co/moxin-org/moxin-chat-7b).
+You can download our  [Moxin-7B-Base](https://huggingface.co/moxin-org/moxin-llm-7b),  [Moxin-7B-Chat](https://huggingface.co/moxin-org/moxin-chat-7b), [Moxin-7B-Instruct](https://huggingface.co/moxin-org/moxin-instruct-7b)  and [Moxin-7B-Reasoning](https://huggingface.co/moxin-org/moxin-reasoning-7b) models.

 ## Evaluation

+### Base Model Evaluation

-We test the performance of our model with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
+We test the performance of our base model with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 The evaluation results on common datasets are shown below.
 We test on AI2 Reasoning Challenge (25-shot), HellaSwag (10-shot), MMLU (5-shot), and Winogrande (5-shot).
-We release the Moxin-7B-finetuned  as our base model.
+We release the Moxin-7B-Enhanced  as our base model.
 We further finetune our base model on Tulu v2 to obtain our chat model.

 |          Models         | ARC-C | Hellaswag |  MMLU | WinoGrade |  Ave  |
 |:----------------------:|:-----:|:---------:|:-----:|:---------:|:-----:|